Shahrzadch/Tableau-Business-Analysis/README.md

 # Tableau-Business-Analysis

-The graph visually presents the sum, average, and median of southwest region business costumers' total orders.
+The graph presents the sum, average, and median of southwest region business costumers' total orders.

 # Filtering

-The "Customer Type" and "Sales Region" are filtered.
+In this analysis, the "Customer Type" and "Sales Region" are filtered.
 "Business" costumers are filtered from "Individual" and "Business" costumer types.
-"Southwest" sales region is also selected from different sales region.
+"Southwest" sales region is also selected from different sales regions.